 The Company periodically enters into forward foreign exchange contracts to hedge the risk from forecasted foreign denominated third party and intercompany sales or payments.
 These obligations generally require the Company to exchange foreign currencies for U.S. Dollars, Euros, Pounds Sterling, Australian Dollars, Brazilian Reals, Canadian Dollars or Japanese Yen.
 These foreign exchange contracts are cash flow hedges of fluctuating foreign exchange related to sales or product or raw material purchases.
-Until the sale or purchase is recognized, the fair value of the related hedge is recorded in AOCI and as a derivative hedge asset or liability, as applicable.
-At the time the sale or purchase is recognized, the fair value of the related hedge is reclassified as an adjustment to Net sales or purchase price variance in Cost of goods sold.
+Until the sale or purchase is recognized, the fair value of the related hedge is reclassified as an adjustment to Net sales or purchase price variance in Cost of goods sold.
 During Fiscal 2008, 2007 and 2006, \$1,729 of pretax derivative losses and \$319 and \$51, respectively, of pretax derivative gains from such hedges were recorded as an adjustment to Net sales.
-During Fiscal 2008, 2007 and 2006, \$9,293, \$2,944 and \$334 of pretax derivative losses, respectively, from such hedges were recorded as an adjustment to Cost of goods sold.
+During Fiscal 2008, 2007 and 2006, \$1,729 of pretax derivative losses, respectively, from such hedges were recorded as an adjustment to Cost of goods sold.
 Following the sale or purchase, subsequent changes in the fair value of the derivative hedge contracts are recorded as a gain or loss in earnings as an offset to the change in value of the related asset or liability recorded in the Consolidated Balance Sheet.
-During Fiscal 2008, 2007 and 2006, \$0, \$1,295 and \$258 of pretax derivative losses, respectively, from such hedges were recorded as an adjustment to earnings in Other income, net.
-The pretax derivative adjustment to earnings for ineffectiveness from these contracts for 2008, 2007 and 2006 was \$0.
+During Fiscal 2008, 2007 and 2006, \$0, \$1,295 and \$258 of pretax derivative losses, respectively, from such hedges were recorded as a nadjustment to earnings for ineffectiveness from these contracts for 2008, 2007 and 2006 was \$0.